-McLamb joined the CSN crew on-the-air in 2007.
-His radio experience includes stints on the weekly sports talk shows, "Sports Talk Live" and "In the Litterbox," both produced on WWCU-FM, Power 90dot5.
-McLamb, who earned his Masters degree from Auburn, is also a lead instructor of history at Haywood Community College in Clyde, N.C.
+McLamb - a 2000 graduate of WCU - will roam and report from the sidelines for an ninth-straight season after joining the CSN crew on-the-air in 2007.
+His radio experience also includes stints on the weekly sports talk shows, "Sports Talk Live" and "In the Litterbox," both produced on WWCU-FM, Power 90dot5.
+McLamb is also the Haywood Early College Liaison through Haywood Community College in Clyde, N.C.

 Hooker's radio experience began in 1997 as a student announcer at WWCU-FM in Cullowhee.
 He served as an on-air personality for daily shifts, as well as helped start an interactive sports talk show, "Sports Talk LIVE," which covered Western Carolina sports.
 His experience also includes broadcasting Catamount women's basketball during the 2001 season with the aforementioned Crumpler, a season as the play-by-play announcer for the Coastal Plain League-member Thomasville Hi-Toms Baseball team in Thomasville, N.C., and two seasons as the color analyst for the Charleston (SC) Swamp Foxes Arena Football team (af2).
 He also spent one season on the sidelines during the Catamount Sports Network's coverage of Catamount football in 2001.